ztandrews/stats-by-zach-api/README.md

   As new features are added to the site, additional endpoints will be documented here.
 Be sure to check back regularly for updates.

 - **Conventions**:
-  Here is a breif index of common conventions you'll see in this API
+  Here is a brief index of common conventions you'll see in this API

 | **Convention** | **Definition**                                                                                       |
 |----------------|-----------------------------------------------------------------------------------------------------|